top of page

 What You Need to Know:

-Amalgam Separators and Vac Lines
+Amalgam Separators

 Where do I start?
 Decision Tree for EPA Amalgam Separation Rule handout